michelleAllyson/Project-WeLoveMovies/README.md

     - Revised tables (syntax error)--migrated all tables and seeded data successfully
     - Added logic to app.js--will need to uncomment routes for reviews and theaters otherwise error will prevent tests from running.
     - Movies tests PASS--No further editing required for movies directory
+    - Review files added--10 out of 12 tests passing--need to revisit to incorporate critic info for update function.

 - 3/26
     - Export functions for seeds files--revisit movies_theaters to determine if modifications are necessary with reduce.